fossabot/resource-server-lumen/README.md

 Copy the public key from your authorization server to `storage/oauth-public.key`

-## Framework

-- Lumen PHP Framework

 ## License

-This library is open-source software licensed under the MIT license.
+This library is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).